-When I was expecting James and started prepping for his arrival, I was beyond overwhelmed by all the options for EVERYTHING, from bottles to bouncer, not to mention all the differing opinions from friends, family, and online about what first year baby essentials I had to have and what was a total waste of money.
+When I was expecting James and started prepping for his arrival, I was beyond overwhelmed by all the options for EVERYTHING, from bottles to bouncers, not to mention all the differing opinions from friends, family, and online about what first year baby essentials I had to have and what was a total waste of money.
 We swore we wouldn’t buy tons of baby gear and toys we didn’t need.
-A) We don’t have the space and b) aAnd this is going to sound terrible to any non-dog peeps out there (but peeps who consider their fur baby their baby), we did that with Dakota and we promised not to spoil our next one that much.
+A) We didn’t have the space and b) And this is going to sound terrible to any non-dog peeps out there (but peeps who consider their fur baby their baby will get it), we did that with Dakota and we promised not to spoil our next one that much.
 I am actually pretty proud of us for sticking to that vow.
-We were lucky enough to inherit a bunch of hand me down baby gear from friends and family that allowed us to test out what worked and didn’t but we also did the desperate middle of the night Amazon orders (and a one-time middle of the night Walmart run).
+We were lucky enough to inherit a bunch of hand-me-down baby gear from friends and family that allowed us to test out what worked and didn’t, but we also did the desperate middle of the night Amazon orders (and a one-time middle of the night Walmart run).
 Some stuff worked and were legit life-changing and some stuff didn’t work at all.
-I get asked all the time about baby gear, so I thought I’d share the only first year baby essentials you absolutely need.
+Then with Charlotte, we ended up adding some baby gear to our collection, and discarding others that we could affirmatively say were not worth the money.
+Now two babies in, I get asked all the time about baby gear, so I thought I’d share the only first year baby essentials you absolutely need.

 So first, some things I learned about first year baby essentials:

 1. What works for some babies doesn’t work for others.
 So anytime you can buy gear second hand, share or borrow from friends/family or buy on clearance over buying brand new, go that route.
 Even just borrowing something for a day from a friend or neighbor to see if your baby likes it is a great way to try before you buy and can save you money and space.
 Trust me, no matter how selective you are, the gear adds up because…